-My favorite low carb biscotti recipe.
-They are delightfully crisp, with great maple walnut flavor.
-You won’t believe they are grain-free and sugar-free.
+This might just be my favorite keto biscotti recipe.
+They are delightfully crisp, with a delicious maple walnut flavor.
+You won’t believe they are grain-free, dairy-free, and sugar-free.

 You know you are Canadian when…

 (This was part of the original post and it made me giggle.
 It had to be kept!)

 You’re not offended by the term “Homo Milk”.

 You know that Thrills are something to chew and “taste like soap.”

 You understand the sentence, “Could you please pass me a serviette, I just spilled my poutine.”

 You have Canadian Tire money in your kitchen drawers.

 You can do all the hand actions to Sharon, Lois and Bram’s “Skin-a-ma-rinky-dinky-doo”.